FlorianFe/scroll-position/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/owner/my-element)

-An element that holds the percent value of the relative scroll position in parent Node.
+## Usage

+Simply place an <scroll-position> element inside an element you want to track the vertical scroll position of.
+The scroll position is a value between 0 and 100 and stored in the "value"-property of the <scroll-position> element.

 ## Dependencies